brad28b/meshtastic-mqtt-mysql/README.md

 To get around any issues you have with interacting with these columns in MySQL, escape them with back ticks, like this:

 "SELECT payload_text, \`from\` FROM text WHERE payload_text IS NOT NULL"

+Fields of type 'timestamp' are stored in the format they are receieved (Unix Epoch).
+Select these in a friendly format like this:

+"SELECT FROM_UNIXTIME(timestamp) FROM nodeinfo"